neek78/pycmake/README.rst

 Plain keyword arguments are specified in CMake by including the keyword to represent true or on, and omitting the keyword to represent false.
 This is handled by passing in a ``cmake.KwArg`` object.

-This example shows all three parameter types, as well as regular parameter types -
+This example shows all three parameter types, as well as regular positional arguments -
 ::
   self.cm_dir.functions.kw_func1(
     "positional1", "positional2", 7, True,
     B1=cmake.KwArg(),                   # KW arg - B1 is true
     B2=cmake.KwArg(True),               # B2 also true
-    B3=cmake.KwArg(False),              # B3 is false, as is B4 assuming it exists
+    B3=cmake.KwArg(False),              # B3 is false, as is B4
     OV1="Cats",                         # One-value arg
     MV1=[1,2,3], MV2=["Dogs", True, 7]) # multi-value args